CmrCrabs/NEA/paperwork.typ

-==== Surface Normals (Unfinished) @JTessendorf @Jump-Trajectory In order to compute the surface normals we need the derivatives of the displacement(s). the values for the derivatives are obtained from the derivative fft above.
+==== Surface Normals (Unfinished) @JTessendorf @Jump-Trajectory In order to compute the surface normals we need the derivatives of the displacement(s), the values for which are obtained from the fourier transform above.
   $ arrow(N)(arrow(x), t) = vec(- nabla h_x(arrow(x),t), 1, -nabla h_z(arrow(x), t)) $

 ==== The Jacobian (Unfinished) @JTessendorf @Acerola-FFT @Atlas-Water @Code-Motion The jacobian describes the "uniqueness" of a transformation.
 This is useful as where the waves would crash, the jacobian of the displacements goes negative.
 We can then offset this to bias the results and generate more foam.

-  $ "Will write up once I better understand partial derivatives & eignevectors" $
+  $ "Will write up once I better understand" $

 ==== Exponential Decay (Unfinished) @Atlas-Water @Acerola-FFT @JTessendorf In order to dissipate the stored foam over time instead of instantaneously, we apply an exponential decay function to each pixel in the texture.
 This may potentially be replaced by a gaussian blur and fade pass depending on results produced.